Tina Turner: Career resurgence and superstardom: 1983–2000

 Until 1983, Turner was considered a nostalgia act, performing mostly at hotel ballrooms and clubs in the United States.
 During her second stint at the Ritz, she signed with Capitol Records in 1983.
-In November 1983, she released her cover of Al Green's "Let's Stay Together" which was produced by B.E.F.
+In November 1983, she released her cover of Al Green's "Let's Stay Together", which was produced by B.E.F.
 It reached several European charts, including No. 6 in the UK.
-In the US, the song peaked at No. 26 on the Billboard Hot 100, No. 1 on the Hot Dance Club Songs, and No. 3 Hot Black Singles.
+In the US, the song peaked at No. 26 on the Billboard Hot 100, No. 1 on Hot Dance Club Songs, and No. 3 on Hot Black Singles.

-Following the single's surprise success, Capitol Records greenlit a studio album.
+Following the single's surprise success, Capitol Records approved a studio album.
 Turner had two weeks to record her Private Dancer album, which was released in May 1984.
 It reached No. 3 on the Billboard 200 and No. 2 in the United Kingdom.
 Private Dancer was certified 5× Platinum in the United States, and sold 10 million copies worldwide, becoming her most successful album.
 Also in May 1984, Capitol issued the album's second single, "What's Love Got to Do with It"; the song had previously been recorded by the pop group Bucks Fizz.
 Following the album's release, Turner joined Lionel Richie as the opening act on his tour.

-On September 1, 1984, Turner achieved her first and only No.1 on the Billboard Hot 100 with "What's Love Got to Do with It".
-The follow-up singles "Better Be Good to Me" and "Private Dancer" were both U.S. top 10 hits.
+On September 1, 1984, Turner achieved her first and only No. 1 on the Billboard Hot 100 with "What's Love Got to Do with It".
+The follow-up singles "Better Be Good to Me" and "Private Dancer" were both US top 10 hits.
+The same year, she duetted with David Bowie on a cover of Iggy Pop's "Tonight".
+Released as a single in November, it peaked at No. 53 in both the UK and the US.
+At his spring 1985 ready-to-wear runway show presented in fall of '84, Paris designer Karl Lagerfeld put his models in Tina Turner wigs and said he was "mad for her."

 Turner culminated her comeback when she won three Grammys at the 27th Annual Grammy Awards, including the Grammy Award for Record of the Year for "What's Love Got to Do with It".
 In February 1985, she embarked on her second world tour to support the Private Dancer album.
 Two nights were filmed at Birmingham, England's NEC Arena and later released as a concert on home video.
+She was often dressed in clothes by designer Azzedine Alaïa for this tour and sometimes dedicated songs to him.
 During this time, she also contributed vocals to the USA for Africa benefit song "We Are the World".